 ashamed.
 Yes, the explanation "works", and it is easy for the kids to

-by air molecules launched at immense velocities out of your mouth.
-And
+by individual air molecules launched at immense velocities out of your

-any kid who believes this "launched molecules" sound explanation will have
+any kid who believes this "launched molecules" sound-explanation will

 terrible difficulties should they ever have need to understand how sound

-really works.
-All of this is an analogy for wires and circuits:
+All of this is an analogy for wires and circuits: electrical energy is

-energy flows across a circuit, the electrons DON'T flow along with it.
+a circuit, the electrons DON'T flow along with it.
+Electrons are a

-on a rope, and the rope moves towards you, but the "jerk" flies rapidly in
+rope, and the rope moves towards you, but the "jerk" flies rapidly in the

-the other direction along the rope.
+other direction along the rope.
 The "jerk" is the energy.
-Electric
+It travels as

-circuit, since if there is a blockage anywhere, the circle of rope
+since if there is a blockage anywhere in the, ahem, "circuit," the ring of

 For example, even when metals are totally neutral, they contain vast

-quantities of movable electrons.
-So, should we say that they contain zero
+quantities of movable electrons, immense charge.
+So, should we say that

-charge because they are neutral?
-Or, should we say that they contain a
+they contain zero charge because they are neutral?
+Or, should we say that

-very large amount of electric charge, because they are filled with
+they contain a very large amount of electric charge, because they are

-electrons?
-Don't answer yet, because your answer might be
+filled with many Coulombs of electrons?
+Don't answer yet, because your

-inconsistent with how we describe capacitors (further below.)
+answer might be inconsistent with how we describe capacitors (further

 Another: if I place an electron and